golota60/trayasen/README.md

 - [ ] run on system startup(?)

 overall bugs:

 - [x] clicking on newly added element
+- [ ] manually stopping an operation deadlocks the app
+- [ ] opening a new window while the other is already open

 macos bugs:

 - [ ] build
 - [ ] MAC address is 00:00 always for some reason